apple1417/bl-sdk-mods/Readme.md

 3. Download one of the mod zip files and open it
 4. Copy the folder from inside the zip into the SDK Mods folder you just opened

-If a folder doesn't have a zip file then the mod inside is likely incomplete.
+If a folder doesn't have a zip file, or is not listed below, then the mod inside is likely incomplete.
 If you know what you're doing you can attempt to install it manually, but it may well have issues.
-Only complete mods are listed below.

 ### Apple's Borderlands Cheats